Updated: Mar 8

 If you grew up under authoritarian parents where you weren't allowed to voice your opinions and suggestions, you may have been suppressing all your anger deep inside you since childhood.
 When these suppressed feelings left unaddressed, you will find yourself having sudden outbursts at your kids because it reminded you of your past childhood experiences with your parents.

 Past traumatic experiences like abuse or bullying can also be common triggers to your current angry episodes.
 If you weren't able to express and cope with your anger at that time, you may unconsciously still be affected by it today.
 When a similar situation arises, you might react with distress and anger.
-Sometimes our feelings can be influenced not just by present situations but also from the past.
+Sometimes our feelings can be influenced not just by present situations but also by the past.